[2002] Three causes of MySQL socket errors and how to fix them

 No such file or directory (trying to connect via unix:///tmp/mysql.sock)

-the MySQL server is referring to /var/lib/mysql/mysql.sock.
+the MySQL server is looking at /var/lib/mysql/mysql.sock .

-There are two solutions in this case.
+There are two solutions in this case:

-Referring to the MySQL configuration file, /etc/my.cnf,
+If you look at the MySQL configuration file, /etc/my.cnf,

 [mysqld] socket=/var/lib/mysql/mysql.sock